The history of the collection of prints and photographs

 In 1981, the library and Københavns Bymuseum (now Museum of Copenhagen) bought royal court photographer Peter Elfelt's (1866-1931) archive with 400,000 photos of people and places in Copenhagen.

-In 1989, the Aerial Photograph Collection drastically increased when the library acquired Sylvest Jensen's collection.
+In 1989, the collection an aerial view of Denmark drastically increased when the library acquired Sylvest Jensen's collection.
 Today it has approximately 5,2 million units.
 The collection, which contains both negatives and positives, consists primarily of classic oblique photographs of farms and houses from the period 1936-1992.
 The collection also features a large number of vertical photographs that were originally produced for mapping or military purposes.

 The photo-historical collection formed the basis for the national photo museum, which Bjørn Ochsner had already proposed the Minister of Culture establish in 1980.
 The National Museum of Photography got its name in 1996, and when The Black Diamond was completed in 1999, the museum moved into the current exhibition spaces.